'Davos man' fears more storms, both real and economic

 "It reflects a loss of confidence in leadership from governments," said Lee Howell, the WEF managing director responsible for the report.

-Severe wealth gaps and unsustainable government finan2ces were seen as the biggest economic threats facing the world, as they were last January.
-There was also a marked increase in focus on the dangers posed by severe weather.
+Severe wealth gaps and unsustainable government finances were seen as the biggest economic threats facing the world - as they were last January - and there was a marked increase in focus on the dangers posed by severe weather.

-The 80-page analysis of 50 risks for the next 10 years comes ahead of the World Economic Forum's WEF.L annual meeting in the Swiss ski resort of Davos from January 23 to 27, where the rich and powerful will ponder the planet's future.

 Bringing together business leaders, politicians and central bankers, Davos has come to symbolise the modern globalised world dominated by successful multinational corporations.